dmhendricks/wordpress-toolkit/README.md

 * WordPress 4.7 or higher
 * PHP 7.0 or higher

-Compatibility tested with PHP 7.3 and WordPress 5.0.
+Compatibility tested with WordPress 5.0, multisite and PHP 7.3.

 ### Install with Composer